Generic name: budesonide inhalation [ byoo-DES-oh-nide ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Pulmicort Flexhaler (budesonide inhalation)?
+What should I avoid while using Pulmicort Flexhaler?

 Get emergency medical help if you have signs of an allergic reaction: hives, rash, severe itching; chest pain, difficult breathing, feeling anxious; swelling of your face, lips, tongue, or throat.